 Having a pond in your backyard is a wonderful delight.
-Now that you have one, you might have realized that, like most things, it takes a little bit to maintain a beautiful feature.
-We have a few simple steps to make sure keeping a water feature does not become an overwhelming task.
+Whether you're a seasoned pond owner or a newbie, you might have realized that like most things, it takes a little bit to maintain a beautiful water feature.
+We have a few simple steps to make sure keeping a pond does not become an overwhelming task.

 Enjoy It Often

 This sounds wild, but taking the time to enjoy your water feature often is going to help your maintenance.
 You will be more likely to notice the subtle changes that indicate a problem may be around the corner, and you can catch it before anything gets out of hand.
 Also, the more you take the time to enjoy something, the small amount of time you need to devote to maintenance will be well worth it!

 From time to time, it is helpful to test the water in your pond to see what is really going on at a level beyond what the eye can see.
 Often times, local fish stores will do a free water test for you if you bring in a small cup of your pond water.
 You can also keep a water test kit at home and find your own results.
 Water tests will let you know if your pond needs more aeration, beneficial bacteria or another water treatment, or even a partial water change.
 Often times, if there is an imbalance in water quality, there could be several contributing factors.
 Maybe there is something you need to do differently moving forward to prevent imbalances, such as not overfeeding fish, provide more shade for your water feature, and finding maintenance solutions that work for you.